chickchetwynd/portfolio/README.md

 * Conduct some basic exploratory analaysis of the data and vizualise the reults.
 * What parts of the world are most succesful at football?
-* Who are the top goal scorers of all time?
 * When a team hosts a tournament, are they more succesful than when they compete in foreign-hosted tournaments?